A Quick Overview of The Pressure Washing Business

 Approximate Minimum Startup Cost:

 It is best to buy the best you can afford when you’re starting.
-If you have limited startup capital, a smaller, less expensive power washer will be fine.
-Just keep in mind that it will take you longer to do commercial jobs and you will need to replace it sooner.
+For example, a smaller, less expensive power washer will be fine if you have limited startup capital.
+Just keep in mind that it will take you longer to do commercial jobs, and you will need to replace them sooner.

 Tips & Considerations:

-- When you are choosing which pressure washers to purchase, deciding between cold and hot water pressure washers.
+- When choosing which pressure washers to purchase, decide between cold and hot water pressure washers.

 - Hot water is a natural emulsifier, which means it doesn’t need a lot of additional chemical help to get off grime and other stubborn and sticky substances.
 Hot water and steam’s natural cleaning power will reduce your dependence on cleansing agents, which will save you money.